darakian/darakian.github.io/_posts/2017-11-23-playstation-video.md

 I have a few additional thoughts as well
 * Duplicate files may have been necessary for the game to play smoothly due to slow CD speeds and/or low ram capacity
-* Mpeg decoding may have been far more expensive than motion jpeg and multiple CDs were probably not worth the cost of developing and testing a custom mpeg decoder.
+* Implementing an mpeg decoder in software may not have been feasible on the playstation CPU and even if it were the cost of developing such a decoder would probably have been larger than the cost of an extra CD in manufacture.
 * 3 Discs may have just been for the wow factor

 ```